-My research is in human-computer interaction, with a focus on next-generation interaction techniques, such as brain-computer interfaces, physiological computing, and reality-based interaction.
-I design, build and evaluate interactive computing systems that use machine learning approaches to adapt and support the user’s changing cognitive state and context.
-I also investigate effective human interaction with complex and autonomous systems and vehicles.
-My work has applications in areas such as education, transportation, medicine, creativity support, gaming, and complex decision making.
+My research is in human-computer interaction.
+One focus of my research is on next-generation interaction techniques, such as brain-computer interfaces, physiological computing, and reality-based interaction.
+My students and I design, build and evaluate interactive computing systems that use machine learning approaches to adapt and support the user’s changing cognitive state and context.
+I also investigate novel paradigms for designing with accessibility in mind, particularly for the Deaf community.
+Much of my work also explores effective human interaction with complex and autonomous systems and vehicles.
+My work has applications in areas such as education, gaming, future of work, family life, transportation, and complex decision making.